 The Housing, Land and Property (HLP) Area of Responsibility

 The Norwegian Refugee Council (NRC) has been leading the Housing, Land and Property Area of Responsibility (HLP AoR) since 2016.
+From 2023, NRC has been joined by UN-Habitat, with both organisations now co-leading the HLP AoR.
+Contact details for the Co-coordinators can be found below.
 Globally, the membership of the HLP AoR includes UN agencies, NGOs, research and academic institutions, donors, human rights and development agencies, and representatives of other AoRs and global clusters.